Homo naledi: Pathology

 The adult right mandible U.W.
 101-1142 has a bony lesion, suggestive of a benign tumour.
 The individual would have experienced some swelling and localised discomfort, but the tumour's position near the medial pterygoid muscle (likely causing discomfort on the jaw hinge) may have impeded function of the muscle, and changed elevation of the right side of the jaw.

 Dental defects in H. naledi specimens during 1.6–2.8 and 4.3–7.6 months of development were most likely caused by seasonal stressors.
 This may have been due to extreme summer and winter temperatures causing food scarcity.
-Also, minimum winter temperatures of the area average about 3 C, and can drop below freezing; staying warm for an infant of the small-bodied H. naledi would have been difficult, and winters likely increased susceptibility to respiratory diseases.
+Minimum winter temperatures of the area average about 3 C, and can drop below freezing.
+Staying warm for an infant of the small-bodied H. naledi would have been difficult, and winters likely increased susceptibility to respiratory diseases.
 Environmental stressors are consistent with present-day flu seasons in South Africa peaking during winter, and paediatric diarrhoea hospitalisation being most frequent at the height of the rainy season in summer.

 Local hominins were likely preyed upon by large carnivores, such as lions, leopards, and hyaenas.
-However, there seems to be a distinct paucity of large carnivore remains from the northern end of the Cradle of Humankind, where Rising Star Cave is located, possibly because carnivores preferred the Blaaubank River to the south which may have offered better hunting grounds with a greater abundance of large prey items.
+There seems to be a distinct paucity of large carnivore remains from the northern end of the Cradle of Humankind, where Rising Star Cave is located, possibly because carnivores preferred the Blaaubank River to the south that may have offered better hunting grounds with a greater abundance of large prey items.
 Alternatively, because many more sites are known in the south than the north, carnivore spatial patterns may not be well-represented by the fossil record (preservation bias).

 Culture

 Food

 Dental chipping and wearing indicates the habitual consumption of small hard objects, such as dirt and dust, and cup-shaped wearing on the back teeth may have stemmed from gritty particles.
 These could have originated from unwashed roots and tubers.
 Alternatively, aridity could have stirred up particulates onto food items, coating food in dust.
 It is possible that they commonly ate larger hard items, such as seeds and nuts, but these were processed into smaller pieces before consumption.

-Whatever the case, H. naledi occupied a seemingly unique niche from previous South African hominins, including Australopithecus and Paranthropus.
-However, the teeth of all 3 species indicate that they needed to exert high shearing force to chew through perhaps plant or muscle fibres.
+H. naledi occupied a seemingly unique ecological niche from previous South African hominins, including Australopithecus and Paranthropus.
+The teeth of all three species indicate that they needed to exert high shearing force to chew through perhaps plant or muscle fibres.
 The teeth of other Homo cannot produce such high forces perhaps due to the use of some food processing techniques, such as cooking.
-In December 2022, suggestions that H. naledi used fire for light and cooking were reported.